fxlui/movietickets/README.md

 Python 3(.6) with PyQt5
 ## Usage
 Data is stored in csv files with formats of:
+## Functions
+⋅⋅* User interface provided (tested with Mac only)
+⋅⋅* Stores all data with CSV files
+⋅⋅* Seat selection
+⋅⋅* Movie info including trailers
 ### cinema.csv

 ID | Cinema Name | Cinema Description | Phone Number | Address | GMapID